 Actually, if the site is situated 131 feet below the surface of the water, it puts the site at the end of the Second Ice Age (almost 13.000 years ago).
 This completely shatters our present view of history where civilization was supposed to begin around 3500 BCE in the Middle East and Egypt.

-Moreover, a huge “U” shaped structure has been found at the coast of Bengal and looking at the sea-level data, we could conclude that it’s more than 10.000 years old.
+Moreover, a huge “U” shaped structure has been found at the coast of Bengal, and looking at the sea-level data, we could conclude that it’s over 10.000 years old.
 That’s another thing that validates the flood myths existing all around the world but presently denied by archeologists.